syl20bnr/spacemacs/README.md

 For more information about powerline separators, please refer to appropriate section in [Documentation][DOCUMENTATION.org].

+*Note:* In some cases packages are not able to be installed securely with a fresh install.
+You can run `emacs --insecure` as a resolution.

 ### Windows

 You can download good quality builds from the [emacs-w64 project][emacs-for-windows].